-• Protection Profile For Mobile Device Fundamentals, Version 3.1, 01 June 2017 and General Purpose Operating Systems Protection Profile/Mobile Device Fundamentals

-Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients, Version 1.0, 08 February 2016
+Protection Profile for Mobile Device Fundamentals, Version 3.1, 16 June 2017, General Purpose Operating Systems Protection Profile/Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients, Version 1.0, 08 February 2016 and PP-Module for Virtual Private Network (VPN) Clients, Version 2.1, 05 October 2017

-That information has not been reproduced here and the MDFPP31/WLANCEP10 should be consulted if there is interest in that material.
+That information has not been reproduced here and the MDFPP31/WLANCEP10/VPNC21 should be consulted if there is interest in that material.

-The scope of this evaluation was limited to the functionality and assurances covered in the MDFPP31/WLANCEP10 as described for this TOE in the Security Target.
+The scope of this evaluation was limited to the functionality and assurances covered in the MDFPP31/WLANCEP10/VPNC21 as described for this TOE in the Security Target.
 Other functionality included in the product was not assessed as part of this evaluation.
 All other functionality provided by the devices needs to be assessed separately, and no further conclusions can be drawn about their effectiveness.